rparnas/ry-docs/configuration-guide.md

 ### Install Windows
 * If you are re-installing Windows on the same machine, you can skip entering a product key.
 * Choose a custom install and delete all existing partitions.
-* Choose an 'offline account' instead of a Microsoft account.
-This may be hidden in a corner after a 'Next' button that otherwise indicates you'd have to setup an account.
 * Set most features to 'off' when prompted unless you need a specific feature.
+* Windows Setup may require you to log in with a Microsoft account.

 ### Setup Windows
+* If you have the Pro edition of Windows, you may convert the system's Microsoft account-linked login to a local account.
+If you do this, you may want to create a second local account and delete the original one in order to exactly specify both the account's username and path on disk (e.g. if you want a login with a three-letter username and matching file path).
+* You might create a folder at '%userprofile%\home' which is usually 'C:\Users\<username>\home' to be your `home` folder as opposed to using the user profile directly.
+This allows you to backup your home folder without backing up whatever junk various Windows programs tend to put in your user profile.
+* If using a custom home directory you may move your Desktop folder to be a subdirectory of home by right-clicking on 'Desktop' in File Explorer, selecting 'Properties', and navigating to the 'Location' tab.
 * Run Windows Update.
 * Set the correct time zone.
 * Disable hibernation like `powercfg -h off`.
 * Disable system restore.
 * Disable remote assistance.
-* After installing Cygwin, you may change the location of your desktop to a subdirectory of your chosen `home` directory by right-clicking a desktop shortcut to get to `Properties` and by using the `Location` tab.

 ## Cygwin